Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle: Unifying Attention via Energy-based framework

+For a given input $\vz \in \sR^d$, we assume that the set of tokens interacting with it is $\mH = [\vh_1, \dots, \vh_N]\in \sR^{d \times N}$.
+The core idea of the unrolled optimization is to treat the forward computation of the model as optimizing some implicit objective function, which can be formalized as:

+Here, the forward process involves a model $f_\vtheta(\vz;\mH)$ parameterized by $\vtheta$ (e.g., attention-based models), which computes the update of the representation of $\vz$ given $\mH$.
+This process can be equivalently viewed as implicitly optimizing an objective function $F(\vz;\mH)$, whose specific form is typically determined by the model structure itself.
+For simplicity, we primarily consider the output $\hat{\vz}$ corresponding to the input $\vz$, assuming that the other tokens are static.

-To illustrate how the Transformer connects to the optimization objective of minimizing the Helmholtz free energy, we can first regard each token as a particle, with multiple particles together forming a system.
+To illustrate how the form of attentions are related to the energy-based framework, we can first regard each token as a particle, with multiple particles together forming a system.
 We assume that there are already $N$ particles within our system, and the position of the $i$-th particle in the system can be denoted by $\vh_i \in \sR^d$.
-We want to place a new particle into the system with its position denoted by $\vz \in \sR^d$ and the other particles will exert interactions on it thereby generating the potential energy.
-The energy exerted on the new particle by the $i$-th particle can be denoted as $E(\vz, \vh_i)$ and we also use $E_i$ for simplification.
+We want to place a new particle $\vz \in \sR^d$ into the system and the other particles will exert interactions on it.
+The energy exerted by the $i$-th particle can be denoted as $E_i = E(\vz, \vh_i)\in \sR$.
+We assume that the interaction of each particle on $\vz$ is independent, allowing us to express the global energy with respect to $\vz$ as $F:\sR^{N} \rightarrow \sR$ and its input is $N$-dimensional vector composed of $E_i$.
+Our goal is to find an appropriate $\vz$ that makes the global energy $F$ as small as possible, i.e.,

-We define the internal energy of the system (respect to $\vz$) as $U = \sum_{i=1}^N p_i E_i$ where $p_i > 0$ is the assigned weight to the $i$-th particle and satisfies $\sum_{i=1}^N p_i = 1$.
-Furthermore, the entropy of the system can be represented as $S = - \sum_{i=1}^N p_i \log p_i$.
-The free energy of the system is the portion of its internal energy that is not consumed by disorder, that is,

-where $T$ is the temperature characterizing how much the internal energy is unavailable due to disorder (entropy).
-We first show that when the weights $p_i$ follow the Boltzmann distribution, the system’s free energy will reach its minimum: \begin{lemma}[Helmholtz free energy] Define the partition function as $Z = \sum_{i=1}^N e^{-E_i/T}$.
-The system's free energy defined by Eq (\ref{freeE0}) attains its minimum value

-when $p_i$ satisfies the Boltzmann distribution, i.e., $p_i = \frac{e^{-E_i/T}}{Z}$. \end{lemma} The proof can be seen in Appendix \ref{app:lemma1}.
-We next show that the forward inference of attention defined in Eq.(\ref{eq:tf}) can be interpreted optimizing the Helmholtz free energy in a special case where the energy function takes the form of an elastic potential parameterized by $\mW$ and the particles mapped by $\mW$ are constrained to lie on a hypersphere. \begin{theorem} Let the energy function $E_i = E(\vz, \vh_i)$ take the parameterized elastic potential form, that is,